 *Supports the right to life and will oppose taxpayer funding for abortion.

-Ben Sasse also won a big endorsement from the Club for
+Ben Sasse (R-NE) won the

 Senate Conservatives Fund